Home

 Reasonable and sensible?
 Who’s to say what is reasonable?
 Who’s to say what makes the most sense?

-Just like the natural laws of the universe, the natural laws of physics and mathematics, the natural laws that catalyze the function and process of all forms of life, the laws of the human condition trends toward disorder in the form of logical consequences, which should not be surprising but too often are, perhaps shockingly so.
+Just like the natural laws of the universe, the natural laws of physics and mathematics, the natural laws that catalyze the function and process of all forms of life, the laws of the human condition trends toward disorder in the form of logical consequences, which shouldn’t be surprising but too often are, perhaps shockingly so.
 We have all been impacted by consequences that are in line with the behavioral choices we make.

 There is what I want, what you want, and what everyone else wants, according to what we all believe we need.
 There are logical consequences reasonable to behavior driven to some degree or another by envy, jealousy, and selfish pride and ambition.
 With this comes that.
 It can’t be helped.
 The more maladaptive the behavior, that which does more harm than good (due to inadequate adjustment to challenging circumstances and impaired judgment), the greater the severity of consequences.
 The resulting disruption, disappointment, and distress, are among the natural (dis)order of things.